Frequently asked questions

 How do I complete the questionnaire?

-You can complete the question online or via the paper survey you’ve been sent in the mail.
+You can complete the questionnaire online or via the paper survey you’ve been sent in the post.

 Do I have to answer all the questions?